vleplat/QuatIca/README.md

 **Full License Text:** See [`LICENSE.txt`](LICENSE.txt) for the complete license terms.

 **Why CC0?** This license promotes the ideal of a free culture and encourages the further production of creative, cultural, and scientific works by allowing maximum freedom of use and redistribution.

+## 📧 Support and Contact

+For questions, bug reports, or contributions, please contact:
+**v dot leplat [at] innopolis dot ru**

+We welcome feedback, collaboration opportunities, and contributions to the QuatIca project.

 ---